 The Greater Pensacola Chamber of Commerce is dedicated to providing members with transparent, up to date, reliable information on current events and public policy.
+On this site you can find our monthly Legislative Update, our Legislative Bolg Post and press releases.

 State of the City Press Release